gtheler/thesis/README.md

 > It is legally required to be written in Spanish.
 > The Abstract and the appendices are in English, though.

+ * See the main publication in JOSS: <https://doi.org/10.21105/joss.05846>
+ * Check out the FeenoX webpage: <https://www.seamplex.com/feenox/>

 ## Abstract